microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgAcceptGroupCalendarEvent.md

 }

 # A UPN can also be used as -UserId.
-Invoke-MgAcceptUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
+Invoke-MgBetaAcceptUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgAcceptGroupCalendarEvent Cmdlet.
+This example shows how to use the Invoke-MgBetaAcceptGroupCalendarEvent Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).